ashenbgy/subtranslator/README.md

   - Gemini API
   - LibreTranslate (self-hosted)
 - 🧠 Chatbot interface for general queries
-- 📦 Web UI with drag-and-drop upload
+- 📦 Web UI for upload
 - 🌙 Clean and modern UI with separate JS and CSS

 ---